 Tame your Eyebrows

 Are your brows getting out of control during the lockdown?
 Do you find yourself pining for a brow appointment?
 Or perhaps, you’re looking for some DIY tips on how to get your perfect brows at home.
-If so—follow these easy tips before you embark on a mission to tweeze, and save yourself from any potential brow remorse.
+If so—follow these easy tips discussing how to tame your eyebrows, before you embark on a mission to tweeze, and save yourself from any potential brow remorse.

 Before getting started, be sure you have these essential tools on hand:

 - Brow scissors

 - Spoolie brush

 - Magnifying Mirror

 When it comes to deciding how to tame your eyebrows, trimming the excess can be a great quick win.
 Brush your brow hair upwards with a spoolie brush and then use your eyebrow scissors to gently snip off the longest hairs—make sure to stagger the length as you go and don't chop off too much.

 For this step towards taming unruly brows, you’ll want a nice part of sharp tweezers, like the Tweezerman Slanted Tweezers that weswearby.
 Their sharpness means they can easily pick up any pesky hairs without catching at your skin.

 The best time to tweeze is after the shower as warm water opens up the hair follicles, so the hairs come out easier and with less pain.
 Use a magnifying mirror to make sure you don’t miss the tiniest of hairs.